ozraven/KerbalSmartParts/README.txt

 v1.5.3 KSP 1.0.2 compatibility and bug fixes
 	* KSP 1.0.2 compatibility
-	* Auto stager now properly activates when rounding errors result in minor fraction (<= 1%) of resource remaining in tank
+	* Auto stager now properly activates when rounding errors result in minor fraction (<= 1%) of resource remaining in tank v1.6.0 Proximity Sensor
+	* New proximity sensor part
+		* Allows up to 20 individual 'channels' to monitor
+		* Capable of firing actions on both the remote and local crafts
+		* Will select nearest object on the same channel as target
+		* Similar logic to altimeter smart part - fire on approach, departure, or both
+		* Works out to 2,000 meters
+		* As placeholder, shares model with radio.
+Planned to change in future.
+Will not break craft.

 Credits and Acknowledgments